Krásný Dvůr: Sights

 Krásný Dvůr is known for the Krásný Dvůr Castle.
 It was originally a Renaissance castle from the 16th century, rebuilt in the Baroque style in the 18th century according to the design by František Maxmilián Kaňka.
 For its value, it is protected as a national cultural monument.

+The Brody Castle is located in Brody.
+It was built in the Baroque style in the 18th century and rebuilt to its present form in 1848.